-This summer, we hosted Noah Bartfield as our NSF-REU* Intern.
+In summer 2019, we hosted Noah Bartfield as our NSF-REU* Intern on the Scripps Florida campus.
 For ten weeks, Noah worked side-by-side with Tesia Stephenson, a postdoc, and Tim O'Leary, a research associate, on a glycoscience-related project.
 Noah describes his summer in this blog post below.

 * National Science Foundation-Research Experience for Undergraduates